Lauren Flax Yoga

 It is interesting to think about what would happen if we really told the truth all the time, and how it would change our conversations, from the passing pleasantries we share with co-workers, to important discussions with our families.
 Instead of hardwired statements like “fine,”"great,” “the usual,” and “of course, dear,” -which can bring their own harm- we might suddenly find our conversations filled with statements like, “I know, but I don’t want to tell you because I am afraid of what you will think of me,” and “I feel guilty because my opinion will hurt your feelings.”
 And sometimes, “I don’t know.”

-How might your conversations change if after everything you said, you asked yourself, “is that so?”
-Truth telling is not restricted to our relationship with others; it applies to our relationship with ourself as well.
-Of the thousands of thoughts you have in a day, how many are actually true?
 What might happen if each and every thought were followed by the statement “is that so?”
 “I need a cup of coffee.”
 Is that so?
 “Everything will be better once I finish this project.”
 Is that so?
 These are just the little thoughts that form our experience.
 What of the larger thoughts and stories about life that we don’t notice or question?
 “This is just how relationships are after a while.”
 Is that so?
 “I can’t enjoy this too much, or something bad will happen.”
 Is that so?
 “No one really gets me.”
 Is that so?

 Most often, we don’t tell the truth because we are afraid, and with good reason.
 If we started to tell the truth all the time, our lives would change radically; it is easy to imagine.
 Anything that is no longer true for us would start to fall away, the relationships, the jobs, the tasks, even some things that seem to bring us pleasure.
-It sounds scary – what would be left?- but shedding that which is untrue about our lives is like shedding garments that no longer fit, or changing a hairstyle that is no longer practical.
+It sounds scary – what would be left? – but shedding that which is untrue about our lives is like shedding garments that no longer fit, or changing a hairstyle that is no longer flattering.
 Others may approve or disapprove, some may think we look like an entirely different person, but really, we have just found a more fitting way to move through the world.

 This is the great power that exists in the truth.
 When we embrace it for ourselves, the world transforms around us.